rikvermeulen/lightning/README.md

 ## 👨🏻‍💻 Getting started

 **Recommended installation**<br>
-To create an app using `lighting`, run any of the following three commands and answer the command prompt questions:
+To create an app using `lightning`, run any of the following three commands and answer the command prompt questions:

 ### npm